ferenozcelik/ferenozcelik/README.md

 ## Hi everyone 👋
-### 2nd year Computer Engineering student.

-### I'm Eren from Turkey.
-I'm interested in Machine Learning and really enjoy learning new things about artificial intelligence.
+### I'm interested in Machine Learning and really enjoy learning new things about artificial intelligence.

 - 🌱 I’m currently learning Machine Learning and C#
 - 👯 I’m looking to collaborate on any project